 The physicians and staff of Tulane Medical Center ensure patients who suffer from cardiac arrhythmias get the information and treatments they need.
-We aim to restore your heart to its normal rhythm and improve your quality of life.
+We aim to restore your heart to its normal rhythm and prolong – and improve the quality of – your life.

 Tulane Medical Center specializes in treatment of patients who suffer from cardiac arrhythmias.
 Our expert physicians and healthcare professionals treat irregular heartbeats by providing focused, specialized care ranging from arrhythmia diagnosis and treatment to patient education and support.